Skip to Main Content

 but doesn’t get help

-Again we must think metaphorically about something that reminds one of two mountains with a valley in between.
-Some will probably suggest ‘echo’ as an answer, and it isn’t entirely wrong, but the original answer was more daring, at any rate according to the norms of that era.
-What is it on the human body that can also remind one of two mountains…?
-When we lie down on the stomach and look at about the middle of the body, then we see the mountains, and between those mountains now and then a wind comes that makes sound a when it slips out… (Perhaps it is the Sámi adage the Englishman had in mind when he called farting ‘passing wind’…)
+So, what is it on the human body that can also remind of two mountains…?
+When we lie down on the stomach and look at about the middle of the body, then we see the mountains, and between those mountains now and then a wind comes that makes a sound when it slips out… (Perhaps it is the Sami adage the Englishman had in mind when he called farting ‘passing wind’…)

 The End